ephread/ink/inklecate/LanguageServerProtocol/README.md

 ### Writing a client

 #### Configuration Settings
-The server supports one configuration settings.
+The server supports one configuration setting.

-- `ink.languageServer.mainFilePath` is path to the main ink file, used by inklecate to build the story.
+- `ink.languageServer.mainFilePath` is the path to the main ink file, used by `inklecate` to build the story.
 If the setting is not provided, the current buffer sent by the client will be treated as the main file.

 ### Logs
 The language server is quite chatty, logs are stored in the following directories: